theZFJ/theZFJ.github.io/content/staff/the-zfj/_index.md

 job:
 photo:
 ---
-The Zombie Fridge Journal is a student-run newspaper based in the New York City metropolitan area.
+Student-run newspaper reporting on general affairs and based in the NYC metropolitan area.